 Inaugurated in 2002, Paris Beach (or "Paris Plage" in French) is a free summer event that transforms several spots in Paris into full-fledged beaches, each with a distinct theme.
 The beach has become a permanent fixture in the Parisian summertime scene.
 From sunning in the sand to swimming in pools suspended over the Seine, kayaking, or enjoying an evening concert, Paris Plage offers activities that both kids and adults will enjoy.

 Opened in 2013, this adorable haven for felines and the humans who love them is a great place to take kids (assuming they have no known allergies to cats).
-Enjoy some tea or a light bite, admire and pet the friendly twelve resident cats here-- all rescues from the SPA.
-Kids will love it!Continue to 9 of 15 below.
+Enjoy some tea or a light bite, admire and pet the 12 friendly resident cats here—all rescues from the SPA.

 This large communal art space and recreation center hosts an array of activities, both indoor and out.
 From the children's play area inside to the vintage pizza truck and lending library outside, parents can bask in the sunlight on a brightly colored lounge chair, while the kids are fully occupied.
 Through a series of changing exhibitions, concerts, and outdoor film events, this idiosyncratic space boasts plenty of evening activities as well.
 For parents (and kids) looking to enjoy Paris off the beaten track.